Nativity!: Plot

-Paul tries to contact Jennifer to make the lie come true, even getting on a flight to America to persuade her to visit in-person.
+Mr. Maddens tries to contact Jennifer to make the lie come true, even getting on a flight to America to persuade her to visit in-person.
 It turns out she is only the secretary to a film producer, and he returns home disappointed.

-Amid continuing media attention and the Mayor's kind offer to allow the play to be performed in the historical ruins of Coventry Cathedral, Mrs Bevan discovers that the Hollywood story was a lie and cancels the play, advising Paul to start looking for another job and firing Mr Poppy in the process.
-This causes Paul to snap at Mr Poppy about everything going wrong, but when facing his disappointed class, he decides that the show must go on.
+Amid continuing media attention and the Mayor's kind offer to allow the play to be performed in the historical ruins of Coventry Cathedral, Mrs. Bevan discovers that the Hollywood story was a lie and cancels the play, advising Mr. Maddens to start looking for another job and firing Mr. Poppy in the process.
+This causes Mr. Maddens to snap at Mr. Poppy about everything going wrong, but when facing his disappointed class, he decides that the show must go on.

 The play is performed at the cathedral to an audience of the children's parents and family friends.
-The children, initially anxious but motivated and encouraged by Mr Poppy's childlike spirit and optimism, actually put on a decent performance, to the surprise of everyone involved.
-Halfway through, Gordon climbs on stage to tell everybody that there is nobody from Hollywood there and the entire story was a lie.
-Luckily, a helicopter flies over and Mr Poppy declares that it's Hollywood arriving; the show continues, and Jennifer and her producer indeed appear at the back to watch.
-Paul joins them and, still in love, kisses Jennifer.
-The play ends with everyone, including Gordon and Mrs Bevan, who have a change of heart after seeing the children's talents, united onstage to celebrate the children's success.
+The children, initially anxious but motivated and encouraged by Mr. Poppy's childlike spirit and optimism, actually put on a decent performance, to the surprise of everyone involved.
+Halfway through, Mr. Shakespeare climbs on stage to tell everybody that there is nobody from Hollywood there and the entire story was a lie.
+Luckily, a helicopter flies over and Mr. Poppy declares that it's Hollywood arriving; the show continues, and Jennifer and her boss, Mr. Parker indeed appear at the back to watch.
+Mr. Maddens joins them and, still in love, kisses Jennifer.
+The play ends with everyone, including Mr. Shakespeare and Mrs. Bevan, who have a change of heart after seeing the children's talents, united onstage to celebrate the children's success.

-As the film closes, Paul and Jennifer are shown decorating his house together for Christmas, reunited at last.
+As the film closes, Mr. Maddens and Jennifer are shown decorating his house together for Christmas, reunited at last.